United States Army Aviation Center of Excellence

-The U.S. Army Aviation Center of Excellence formerly known as the Army Aviation Center and School, is the United States Army Aviation Branch's headquarters and training and development center, located at Fort Rucker, Alabama.
-The Aviation Center of Excellence coordinates and deploys aviation operations then trains aviation officers in a variety of topics, including classroom navigation instruction, aircraft piloting, and basic combat.
-The current commanding general is Major General Michael C. McCurry II.
+The U.S. Army Aviation Center of Excellence is the United States Army Aviation Branch's headquarters, and its training and development center, located at Fort Rucker, Alabama.
+The Aviation Center of Excellence coordinates and deploys aviation operations and trains aviation officers in a variety of topics, including classroom navigation instruction, aircraft piloting, and basic combat.

-The Center of Excellence includes three aviation brigades, the 1st Aviation Brigade, 110th Aviation Brigade, and 128th Aviation Brigade, various Army tenant organizations, and a Non-commissioned Officers' Academy.
+The Center of Excellence includes three aviation brigades, the 1st Aviation Brigade, 110th Aviation Brigade, and 128th Aviation Brigade, various army tenant organizations, and a non-commissioned officers' academy.

 History

-Most training of pilots and mechanics for World War II army aviators were conducted by the Department of Air Training within the Field Artillery School at Henry Post Army Airfield, Oklahoma, although the Army Air Forces conducted some primary training of Army Aviation personnel.
+Most training of pilots and mechanics for World War II army aviators was conducted by the Department of Air Training within the Field Artillery School at Henry Post Army Airfield, Oklahoma, although the Army Air Forces conducted some primary training of Army Aviation personnel.
 In early 1953, during the Korean War, the Department of Air Training at Post Field expanded and became the Army Aviation School.
-As a result of the expansion of both aviation and artillery training, Post Field became overcrowded so the Army decided to move the Army Aviation School to a different post.
-When no satisfactory permanent Army post was found, Camp Rucker was chosen as a temporary post.
-The Army Aviation School moved to Alabama in August 1954 and the first class began at Rucker that October.
+As a result of the expansion of both aviation and artillery training, Post Field became overcrowded.
+So the Army decided to move the Army Aviation School to a different post.
+When no satisfactory permanent Army post was found, Camp Rucker (now Fort Rucker, formerly Fort Novosel) was chosen as a temporary post.
+The Army Aviation School moved to Alabama in August,1954 and the first class began at Rucker that October.

-On February 1,1955 the Army Aviation Center was officially established at Rucker.
+On February 1,1955, the Army Aviation Center was officially established at Rucker.
 In the same year during the month of October, the post was given permanent status and changed their name from Camp Rucker to Fort Rucker.
 Before the mid-1950s, the Air Force had provided primary training for Army Aviation pilots and mechanics.
 In 1956, the U.S. Department of Defense gave the Army control over its preparation.
 Gary and Wolters Air Force Bases in Texas is where the Air Force had been conducting this training.
 Also transferred to the Army and lacking adequate facilities at Fort Rucker, Army Aviation continued primary fixed-wing training at Camp Gary until 1959 and primary rotary-wing training at Fort Wolters until 1973.

 The pioneer African American flying instructor Milton Crenchaw taught at then-Camp Rucker from 1954 to 1966.

 In 1956, the Army Aviation Center began assembling and testing weapons on helicopters.
 These tests were conducted while the Air Force still theoretically had exclusive responsibility for aerial fire support.
 This led to the development of armament systems for Army helicopters.

-The 2005 the Base Realignment and Closure Commission proposed that Aviation logistics establishments at Fort Eustis should be consolidated with the Aviation Center and School at Fort Rucker.
+In 2005, the Base Realignment and Closure Commission proposed that Aviation logistics establishments at Fort Eustis should be consolidated with the Aviation Center and School at Fort Rucker.
 Although this did not take place, the U.S. Army Aviation Warfighting Center was eventually renamed the U.S. Army Aviation Center of Excellence on June 26, 2006.